2022

 Koerber, Jonathan; Suleski, Thomas J.

-Broadband Variable Transmission Sphere for Fizeau Interferometry of Spherical Surfaces Proceeding
+Broadband Variable Transmission Sphere for Fizeau Interferometry of Spherical Surfaces Proceedings

 2021, ISBN: ISBN: 978-1-943580-88-0.